 As mentioned, horseradish is grown primarily for its peppery root.
 A cold hardy crop, horseradish thrives in either sun or partial shade and is propagated from root cuttings.
 Horseradish establishes rapidly and even after harvesting the roots, will more than likely pop up in the garden whether you want it to or not.
 For this reason, many people plant horseradish in pots to retard the possibility of spreading.

-If you plant horseradish in the garden, choose a sunny to partially sunny site and allow 18-20 inches between plantings.
+If you plant horseradish in the garden, choose a sunny to partially sunny site and allow 18 to 20 inches (46-51 cm.) between plantings.
 Plant the root cuttings as soon as the ground is thawed enough to dig in the spring.

 Plant the cuttings twice as deep as the piece of root since the plants develop a very long taproot.
 This, of course, is why they plants tend to return and can become invasive.
 Although you are digging up the root to harvest, it’s very difficult to get every bit.
 The remaining root pieces easily propagate and, voila, you have horseradish growing again.